SurajGThakkar/Power-BI-DAX/Histogram/dynamic_bins.md

 ```

 #### Bins Filter
 This measure filters the bins based on the selected bin size.
+**(It needs to be added to the filter pane of the histogram visual: *is equal to 1*)**

 ```DAX
 Bins Filter =
 VAR _BinSize = BinSize[BinSize Value]